UCLA-IRL/dledger/doc/requirement.md

 DLedger is built on a system with the following assumption:
 - Nodes are authenticated.
 The identity of each node can be verified using certificate chain.
 - Network Partition may occur.
 The network may partition that causes a two generals problem.
 - Up to k out of n nodes may be compromised.
 This may cause byzantine generals problem.
-The compromised not may attempt to
+The compromised node may attempt to
   1. Insert illegitimate records.
   2. Modify previously accepted records.
   3. Flood the system with legitimate records.